portalsoup/portalsaas/README.md

 Deployment is performed using Terraform and Ansible, both tools are delegated through Gradle via Gradle tasks.

-To being the deployment process, ensure both a valid production Ktor `application.conf` file exists in the resources/ directory, then build a jar:
+To begin the deployment process, ensure both a valid production Ktor `application.conf` file exists in the resources/ directory, then build a jar:

     ./gradlew ktor-config shadowJar